 “It is very exciting that students who are interested in aging can now go to Brock or stay there to obtain a specialized degree that will enable them to be our future leaders in the field of aging and enhance the quality of life for a growing older population in our country,” he says.

 The full-time, one-year Master of Applied Gerontology program will include a 300-hour practicum course.

+Applications are now being accepted.
 Visit Brock’s Master of Applied Gerontology website for more information.